Selena Babb

-Selena Delia Babb (born 26 August 1995) is a Dutch goalkeeper who plays for AC Milan.
+Selena Delia Babb (born 26 August 1995) is a professional footballer who plays as a goalkeeper who plays for Serie A Women club Como.
+Born in the Netherlands, she plays for the Suriname national team.

 Career

-Excelsior

-Selena made her league debut against ADO Den Haag on 25 May 2018.
+Selena made her league debut for Excelsior against ADO Den Haag on 25 May 2018.

-Sporting de Huelva

 Selena Babb transferred to Sporting de Huelva from the Cypriot side Apollon Ladies F.C. in 2019.
 She made her league debut against Real Sociedad on 7 December 2019.

-Sampdoria

 A year later in 2020, Babb transferred to the Serie A side Sampdoria.

-First spell at AC Milan

-At some point, she joined Milan, making her league debut against Sassuolo on 15 May 2021.
+In July 2020, she joined AC Milan on a one-year loan, making her league debut against Sassuolo on 15 May 2021.

-Second spell at AC Milan

-In 2022, Babb left to go on loan to AC Milan.
+In 2022, Babb rejoined Milan on another one-year loan.
 She was named on the bench for the rest of the season.

-Third spell at AC Milan

-During her third spell with the club, Selena made her league debut against Fiorentina on 7 May 2023.
+She joined Milan permanently and made her league debut against Fiorentina on 7 May 2023.
 On 19 August 2023, it was announced that she had extended her contract.

+On 20 August 2026, Babb joined Serie A Women side FC Como Women on a one-year contract.